Examples of Verbal Abuse Early In A Relationship

-Here’s an early example of verbal abuse that I experienced.
-If he said something that hurt my feelings, I would tell him so.
-He would say, “I didn't mean it that way, Kellie,” and he’d give me a hug.
-He would tell me that even his sergeants told him he needed to work on his tact.
-He promised to work on it.
-“What I really meant to say was..."
+For example, early in my marriage, when my husband said something that hurt my feelings, I told him so.
+His response?
+"I didn't mean it that way, Kellie."
+Then he would give me a hug.
+He said that even his sergeants told him he needed to work on his tact.
+Following the excuse was, "What I really meant to say was..."

-But, because he now hugged me and helped me feel secure and loved, I willingly went along with the lie.
-I became a participant in my abuse.I didn't know at the time that my willingness to believe and forgive the man I loved would lead to despair.
+But, because he hugged me and spoke in a tone that helped me feel secure and loved, I went along with the lie.
+I didn't know at the time that my willingness to believe and forgive the man I loved would lead to despair.